GryderLab/rms_additional_code/README.md

 ### Figure 8
 Panel B made using HiChIP data viewed via <a href="https://github.com/aidenlab/Juicebox">Juicebox</a>, <a href="https://software.broadinstitute.org/software/igv/">Integrated Genome Viewer (IGV) </a> and analyzed with plotAPA and runpeaks3d (generation of loops) from <a href="https://github.com/GryderLab/peaks3d">peaks3d</a>.

 Panel D consists of Aggregate Peak Analysis (APA) plots of RH4 HiChIP data (with dTAG47 KO of P3F) made with plotAPA from <a href="https://github.com/GryderLab/peaks3d">peaks3d</a>.
-Code provided in pending subfolder.
+APA plots made with the parameters described in the figure, but code can be provided upon reasonable request.